Mind’s privacy and data policy

 You have the right to request access to your client file and to add any comments or notes to it or make a correction.
 If for any reason we cannot give you access to some of your information, we will let you know why.

-If you have any questions regarding the privacy of your personal and health information, please talk to a Mind staff member or ask to speak with Mind’s Privacy, Feedback and Complaints Officer.
+If you have any questions regarding the privacy of your personal and health information, please talk to a Mind staff member or ask to speak with Mind’s Privacy, Feedback and Complaints Officer who can be contacted at Mind's central office on 03 9455 7000.

 Feedback and complaints